What do traders expect when they first start in the foreign exchange trading market?

 Download a forex eBook and develop your trading edge.

-We have published helpful resources and tips, including MetaTrader 4 video tutorials and forex video content.
+We have published helpful resources and tips, including our MetaTrader 4 video tutorials.
 With over 20 videos to learn from, start with the basics and then move onto the advanced tutorials, focusing on things like understanding support and resistance levels and how to analyse economic data.

 There’s no limit to what you can learn about trading and it can be hard to know where to start, but there’s no substitute for actually doing it!